Finding the right exercise program and the right preparation

 to limit boredom with any single activity or location.

-Be sure to start any exercise session with proper warm-up and stretching exercises.
+Be sure to start any exercise session with a proper warm-up and stretching exercises.

-This will help to avoid post-exercise soreness or injury.
+Doing so will help limit post-exercise soreness or injury.

 Wear the proper clothing and shoes when exercising.
 Make sure your shoes have enough